contao/docs-archive/manual/en/01-Installation.md

 Review the options carefully and make sure to choose "Preview changes", so you can check which files will be updated.
 Then confirm each file in the preview window and doublecheck the files that are marked for deletion!
-Klick "OK" to start the synchronization process.
+Click "OK" to start the synchronization process.

 ![](https://raw.github.com/contao/docs/2.11/manual/en/images/synchronization-confirmation.jpg)